Search results

 … of IHL.
 Yet today, violence against health-care personnel, facilities and transports is … In carrying out its Health Care in Danger project, the ICRC has organized expert …

-… by violence 57 Migration and displacement 60 Health care 61 The missing 64 People deprived of … policies is the their children, about the dangers they face in seeking that emphasis on …
+… by violence 57 Migration and displacement 60 Health care 61 The missing 64 People deprived of their … because she feared they were in danger.
+At a shelter for migrants in Tecun …

 … everything is in short supply: medical care, drinking water, food and even basic … been targeted.
 Already in 2024, the World Health Organization (WHO) reported that fewer … daily challenge and, in some cases, a mortal danger.
 Often, residents take their lives in …

 … near populated areas.
-Rising attacks on health facilities and workers – 54 in the … injured or sick but can’t seek out medical care because nearby clinics have closed and it’s too far, dangerous or expensive to travel to another …
+Rising attacks on health facilities and workers – 54 in the first … injured or sick but can’t seek out medical care because nearby clinics have closed and … all sides to not attack civilians, including health workers.
+We remain hopeful the day …

 Try one of the following resources: